kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b3-professional-responsibility-nca.md

 **Common exam scenario:** Lawyer takes on matter outside their expertise without consulting senior counsel or referring out.

-### Confidentiality (Rule 3.3)
+### Confidentiality

-Confidentiality is absolute (with limited exceptions like imminent harm).
+The duty of confidentiality is near-absolute.
+It extends to all client information regardless of source or whether it is relevant to litigation, and continues after the retainer ends.

+**Exceptions include:**
+- Disclosure required by law
+- Disclosure authorised by the client
+- To prevent imminent death or serious bodily harm

-**Key distinction:** Confidentiality (all client information) vs. solicitor-client privilege (communications for legal advice).
+**Key distinction:** Confidentiality (all client information) vs. solicitor-client privilege (communications made for the purpose of legal advice — narrower but stronger protection).

-**Exceptions:** Required by law, authorised by client, or to prevent imminent harm (varies by jurisdiction).

 ## Withdrawal — When and How

 ### Mandatory Withdrawal

 Must withdraw if:
-- Client persists in illegal/fraudulent course
+- Client persists in **criminal or fraudulent** conduct

+  *Note: The threshold is criminal or fraudulent conduct specifically — not regulatory breaches or civil wrongs, which may give rise only to permissive withdrawal grounds.*

 - Client uses lawyer's services to commit a crime
 - Lawyer is incompetent to handle the matter